 Liquidity Provider Programme

-From 4 January 2016, we will also introduce a liquidity provider programme for steel scrap and rebar.
-The programme will offer volume-based discounts to approved providers for trading on LMEselect within specified threshold bands.
+From 4 January 2016, we have also introduced a liquidity provider programme for steel scrap and rebar.
+The programme offers volume-based discounts to approved providers for trading on LMEselect within specified threshold bands.

 Contact the team